-Background: A large proportion of land in southern Ontario is used for agriculture and these areas also provide essential habitat for several bird species whose populations are declining.
-Many questions persist about how these populations are affected by farming practices and what can be done to support bird conservation on farms without negatively affecting Ontario’s agricultural sector.
+Background: A large proportion of land in southern Ontario is used for agriculture, including hayfields and pastures that provide nesting habitat for several bird species whose populations are declining.
+Many questions persist about how these populations are affected by farming practices and what can be done to support grassland bird conservation on farms while minimizing negative impacts on agricultural production.

-Various programs provide farmers with funding and incentives to implement best management practices that are intended to support grassland birds on farms (e.g., planting native grasses, installing fences to incorporate delayed grazing, delaying the hay harvest).
-Most of these programs do not include a monitoring component and there is little information available about the impact of these stewardship actions is needed, the impact on nesting grassland birds is rarely monitored, and reliable field survey methods need to be developed.
+Various programs provide farmers with incentives to implement best management practices intended to support grassland birds on farms (e.g., planting native grasses, installing fences to incorporate delayed grazing, delaying the hay harvest).
+However, more information about the impact of these stewardship actions is needed, the impact on nesting grassland birds is rarely monitored, and reliable field survey methods need to be developed.